drewmullen/packer-plugin-harvester/.web-docs/components/post-processor/post-processor/README.md

   be helpful to a user.
 See https://www.packer.io/docs/provisioner/null -->

-The scaffolding post-processor is used to export Packer Scaffolding builds.
+The harvester post-processor is used to export Packer Harvester builds.

 <!-- Post-Processor Configuration Fields -->